The man Brussels can't stop talking about

 What is happening now?

-The European Parliament is to hold a debate about it.
+The European Parliament holding a debate about it on Monday.
 A motion calls for a formal inquiry into the appointment and more transparency in the recruitment process in general.

 "The way Martin Selmayr was appointed puts the European institutions into disrespect.
 If this procedure was corresponding to the rules, the rules have to be changed," said Green MEP Sven Giegold.